realdnchka/realdnchka/README.md

-- 👋 Hi, I’m Danil Chernov
+- 👋 Hi, I’m Danil Chernov and I'm an Automation QA Engineer
-- 👀 I’m interested in Automation Testing with C#
 - 📫 Free to contact me in Telegram t.me/realdnchka